International Commission on Occupational Health: Scientific Committees

-ICOH Concrete Actions for the Asbestos Ban
+Asbestos ban

 ICOH relations with International Organizations (WHO, ILO) have received critiques, notably on the issue of asbestos: "Part of the explanation for this bland acceptance of the asbestos cancer epidemic is that the WHO and the ILO have allowed organizations such as the International Commission on occupational Health (ICOH) and other asbestos industry consultants and experts to manipulate them and to distort the scientific evidence.
 The WHO and the ILO were lulled into inaction by conflicting scientific reports of the epidemic."

-Actually, ICOH has set among its main priorities the Asbestos Ban, taking a very clear position in favour of the global ban of asbestos.
+ICOH has set among its main priorities the Asbestos Ban, taking a position in favour of the global ban of asbestos.
 Through its official bodies and individual members ICOH took actions at all levels of activity, global, national and workplace levels: